-Effective (forward) stroke: During effective stroke, the cilium extends straight up (in order to engage more water) and beats against water, thus bringing the body forward and sending the water backwards.
+Effective (forward) stroke: During the effective stroke, the cilium extends straight up (in order to engage more water) and beats against water, thus bringing the body forward and sending the water backward.

 Recovery (backward) stroke: During recovery stroke, the cilium comes back to the original position by its backward movement.
 The cilium tends to bend and stay closer to the cell surface to minimize the resistance.

 [In this figure] Stroke pattern of cilia on a Paramecium.